2019 Pollachi sexual assault case: Revealing survivor's identity

 There is a popular assumption that the BJP is attempting to bully the AIADMK in Coimbatore, which is regarded the party's stronghold....
 When there was an open indictment against AIADMK bigshots in Pollachi, there should have been more arrests by now.
 Since that has not occurred, and the CBI arresting the accused at this point makes us believe the allegations against the BJP are real, and they are attempting to use this to preserve their image and gain political advantage.

 — Ira Murugavel, an author and political commentator.

-On March 1, Coimbatore SP R Pandiarajan had a televised news conference in which he announced the survivor's name which is a criminal offence by law.
+On March 1, Coimbatore SP R. Pandiarajan had a televised news conference in which he announced the survivor's name which is a criminal offence by law.
 On March 6, police issued a press statement in which they unlawfully identified the survivor by revealing her name, educational background, and location.
 The survivor filed a plea with the Coimbatore District Collector, demanding that her identity be protected.
 The Madras High Court ordered the government of Tamil Nadu to provide an immediate compensation of ₹ 25 lakh to the survivor for "violation of her privacy, dignity, and image" in an attempt to avoid similar cases where government officials expose the name of a survivors of sexual assault.
 A Public Interest Litigation was lodged in the Supreme Court requesting action against SP R Pandiarajan for revealing the name.
 According to Kanimozhi, the survivor's name was exposed solely to silence other women and prevent them from coming forward and reporting, she also said that the AIADMK was trying to protect the accused in the case and Kanimozhi demanded a re-investigation by the police into all female suicides in Pollachi during the last seven years.
 In April 2019, the state government transferred police officers involved in the case, including a Superintendent of Police who exposed the victim's identify.

-2021 state elections

-Three individuals were arrested on January 20, 2021, during the approach to the 2021 Tamil Nadu elections, after the AIADMK took steps to alienate its ally Bharatiya Janta Party (BJP) of the National Democratic Alliance.
-Several times in 2020, the AIADMK has taken measures that have been harmful to the BJP's interests in the state.
+Trial and sentencing

+On 14 May 2025, a Mahila Court (Special Court) in Coimbatore found all nine accused in the Pollachi sexual assault case guilty, including a former office-bearer of the AIADMK students’ wing.
+The court sentenced them to life imprisonment under Sections 376D and 376(2)(n) of the Indian Penal Code.
+It also directed the state government to pay a total compensation of ₹85 lakh to the eight survivors.

+The trial was conducted in a specially designated courtroom at the Coimbatore Combined Court Complex, in accordance with directions issued by the Madras High Court.
+The courtroom was equipped with one-way vision glass to ensure the privacy of the survivors.
+The identities of the survivors were withheld from official records and public documents.
+The court examined approximately 40 witnesses during the course of the trial.

+On 15 May 2025, the Tamil Nadu Government has announced an additional compensation of ₹25 lakh to each of the survivors, over and above the ₹85 lakh compensation awarded by the special court.